 In Piazza di Pietra, only about 5 minutes’ walk from the Trevi Fountain, you can find the ruins of Emperor Hadrian’s temple.
-(Many people think mistake this for l.)
+(Many people mistake this for the Pantheon.)

 This temple was built by Hadrian’s adoptive son and successor, Emperor Antoninus Pius, and dedicated to the deified Emperor Hadrian in 145 CE.

 The building is now incorporated into the Palazzo della Borsa (Once the stock exchange, today the Chamber of Commerce).
 All that remains of the ancient temple is the northern side with eleven columns.